-It is estimated that patients taking medication for opioid dependence or substance abuse have a 25% rate of retention, and with One-on-One counseling one’s chances of success increase to 80%.
-Drug Rehab Counseling plays a vital role and integral part of your process of maintaining a sober life.
-With psychological support, patients can learn to use coping mechanisms to minimize the risk of relapse due to triggers that are associated with past dependencies.
+Patients taking medication for opioid dependence have an estimated 25% rate of retention, however with One-on-One drug rehab counseling the success rate increases to 80%.
+Drug Rehab Counseling plays a vital role and integral part in the process of maintaining a sober life.
+With psychological support, patients learn to use coping mechanisms, which minimize the risk of relapse.

-A patient would undergo a comprehensive assessment and a counseling approach would be determined.
-A drug rehab counselor and patient would develop a counseling schedule and stick with the treatment protocol.
+Patients undergo a comprehensive assessment and a counseling approach is determined.
+A drug rehab counselor and patient then develop a counseling schedule and stick with the treatment protocol.

-It is very important that the patient receives counseling, so counseling is required.
+It is very important that the patient receives counseling.
+As a result counseling is required.
 We have made the drug rehab counseling process very attainable through the following:

 - Experienced Drug Rehab Counselors

 - Offered Anytime

 We support you throughout the recovery process.

 One-on-One counseling is set up to allow the patient to discuss in confidence the struggles and accomplishments in their personal journey of being free from addiction.
 Every patient’s counseling session is unique and personalized.

 - Identifying possible underlying issues causing and maintaining your addiction

 There are many advantages to group counseling sessions.
 Group counseling provides support and motivation from peers while maintaining recovery goals.
 Group counseling helps answer some of the questions an individual may be unwilling to ask.
 The key is listening carefully to see what you can pick up from other patients’ journey.
 It sometimes is easier to learn and be more receptive if the information is not just coming from the counselor.
 Most of all, there is strength in numbers.
 Above all, the goal is to take your life back.